 Mouse shoulder is caused by the repetitive, slight movements of your hands and fingers as you use your computer mouse.
 These small muscles become fatigued, causing larger muscles groups to compensate, resulting in more widespread discomfort.
 Before you know it, you’re in that much pain that you struggle with everyday tasks.

 If you notice any tension or aches after frequent computer use, there are several things you can do.
-See a medical professional such as a chiropractor for treatment, and invest time in setting up an ergonomic workstation.
+See your chiropractor for treatment, and invest time in setting up an ergonomic workstation.

 Pay attention to your mouse, monitor, seating, and comfort.
 Your elbows should be relaxed at your sides, your screen and mouse centred in front of you, and your chair adjusted with armrests to support your forearms.